 - Side rails and steps or rungs for side-step fixed ladders shall be continuous in extension.

 Ladders shall be inspected by a department supervisor or designee for visible defects on a semi-annual basis and after any incident that could affect their safe use.
 The person performing the inspection shall use the Ladder Inspection Checklist.
 The department shall forward a copy to Environmental Health and Safety and maintain a copy of the report their records.

-Portable ladders with structural defects such as broken or missing rungs, cleats, or steps, broken or split rails, corroded components, or other faulty or defective components shall immediately be marked defective or tagged with “Do Not Use”, as shown in figure 3.16C and withdrawn from service until repaired.
+Portable ladders with structural defects such as broken or missing rungs, cleats, or steps, broken or split rails, corroded components, or other faulty or defective components shall immediately be marked defective or tagged with “Do Not Use” and withdrawn from service until repaired.
 Fixed ladders with structural defects such as broken or missing rungs, cleats or steps, broken or split rails, or corroded components shall be withdrawn from service until repaired.